thomasfsr/mlflow_yfinance/README.md

         return val_df, vol_df
 ```

-The number of days ahead to be predicted is also tuneable and the default is 5 days out of those 30 lag days.
+The number of days ahead to be predicted is also tunable and the default is 15 days out of those 30 lag days.
 For instance:
 |      |   t0   |   t1    |   t2    |   t3    |   t4    |   t5    | ... |   t24   |   t25   |   t26   |   t27   |   t28   |   t29   |
 |------|--------|---------|---------|---------|---------|---------|-----|---------|---------|---------|---------|---------|---------|